JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 } libnative_kref_example_Clazz;
 ```

-The `typedef struct { ... } TYPE_NAME` syntax is used in C language to declare a structure.
+In C, the `typedef struct { ... } TYPE_NAME` syntax declares the structure.

 > See [this StackOverflow thread](https://stackoverflow.com/questions/1675351/typedef-struct-vs-struct-definitions) for
-> more explanations of that pattern.
+> more explanations of this pattern.
 >
 {style="tip"}

-As you can see from these definitions, Kotlin types are mapped using the same pattern: `Object` is mapped into
+As you can see from these definitions, Kotlin types are mapped using the same pattern: `Object` is mapped to
-`libnative_kref_example_Object` and `Clazz` is mapped into `libnative_kref_example_Clazz`.
-All structs contain
+`libnative_kref_example_Object`, and `Clazz` is mapped to `libnative_kref_example_Clazz`.
+All structs contain nothing
-nothing but the `pinned` field with a pointer.
-The field type `libnative_KNativePtr` is defined as `void*` above.
+but the `pinned` field with a pointer.
+The field type `libnative_KNativePtr` is defined as `void*` earlier in the file.

-C doesn't support namespaces, so the Kotlin/Native compiler generates long names to avoid any possible clashes
+Since C doesn't support namespaces, the Kotlin/Native compiler generates long names to avoid any possible clashes
 with other symbols in the existing native project.

 ### Service runtime functions

-The code reads as follows.
-You have the `libnative_ExportedSymbols` structure, which defines all the functions that
-Kotlin/Native and your library provide.
+The `libnative_ExportedSymbols` structure defines all the functions provided by Kotlin/Native and your library.
 It uses nested anonymous structures heavily to mimic packages.
-The `libnative_`
-prefix comes from the library name.
+The `libnative_` prefix comes from the library name.

-The `libnative_ExportedSymbols` structure has several helper functions in the header file:
+`libnative_ExportedSymbols` includes several helper functions in the header file:

 ```c
 typedef struct {